File for less and get more.

 There are some restrictions on specific AGI deductions to note when using our gross income calculator:

 - Student loan interest deduction is capped at $2,500.
-If you are a Single filer, you are not eligible for the deduction if your total income is greater than $80,000 ($165,000 for married filing jointly).
+You are not eligible for the deduction if your total income is greater than $90,000 as an individual filer ($180,000 for married filing jointly).

 How to use the AGI calculator

 Step 2 – Enter all eligible income